mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

-Inspired by Bolton and Chapman’s (1986) paper, Bill Benter employed a conditional logistic regression model to predict horse racing outcomes in Hong Kong.
-His innovative approach incorporated the public’s estimate, as reflected in betting odds, into his model.
-Following a similar path, we’ll attempt to identify market inefficiencies within German horse racing.
+Inspired by Bolton and Chapman’s (1986) paper, Bill Benter employed a conditional logistic regression model to predict horse racing outcomes in Hong Kong.[^1] His innovative approach incorporated the public’s estimate, as reflected in betting odds, into his model.[^2] Following a similar path, we’ll attempt to identify market inefficiencies within German horse racing.